Terminology & Glossary

 DATA ECOSYSTEM

 A tiered data environment with managed access for software developers and partners to provide innovative transportation solutions.
-Messages sent back and forth between vehicles, infrastructure, and other travelers in a connected vehicle environment will be stored in this data ecosystem.
-The UDOT Data Ecosystem will be cloud-hosted and is being developed in a partnership agreement with Panasonic of North America.
+Messages sent back and forth between vehicles, infrastructure, and other travelers in a connected vehicle environment are stored in this data ecosystem.
+The UDOT Data Ecosystem is hosted in the cloud.
+It is known as Cirrus by Panasonic and was developed in a partnership agreement with Panasonic of North America.
 Also referred to as a V2X Data Ecosystem (VDE).
+More broadly, the V2X Data Ecosystem could also include the hardware systems that are part of the V2X environment – installed along the roadside and in vehicles.

 DEDICATED SHORT RANGE COMMUNICATION (DSRC)

-DSRC is a wireless communication system, much like wifi, that operates on the 5.9GHz radio frequency spectrum.
+DSRC is a wireless communication system, much like Wi-Fi, that operates on the 5.9GHz radio frequency spectrum.
 It was designed specifically to allow connected vehicles to communicate with connected infrastructure through on-board and roadside equipment.
 It has very low latency (high speed) and does not require a subscription fee.
-It has been broadly deployed and tested.
+It has been broadly deployed and tested but is being replaced by C-V2X technology as a result of a decision by the Federal Communication Commission (FCC).

 DRIVERLESS VEHICLE